rossanoventurini/rossanoventurini.github.io/_posts/2023-09-23-binarysearch.md

 Indeed, it leads to overflow if `low + high` is greater than `usize::MAX`.

 It is also important to observe that when there are multiple occurrences of the searched key, the function returns the position of the first encountered occurrence, not necessarily the first occurrence in the vector.
-This behavior aligns with the implementation of [binary search](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.binary_search) in Rust.
+This behavior aligns with the implementation of [binary search](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.binary_search) in the Rust Standard Library.
-However, it is often very useful to report the position of the first occurrence of the searched key.
+However, it is often very useful to report the position of the first (or last) occurrence of the searched key.
 We can obtain this behavior with the following implementation.

 ```rust
 fn binary_search<T: Ord>(arr: &[T], key: T) -> Option<usize> {